Clone this repo:

 Demo

-asciicast interactive list
+interactive list

 (Note that the above demos are recorded on an old version of hkml.
 Latest version may have different features/interface.)